freenas/freenas-docs/userguide/vms.rst

 ------------

 A VM is deleted by clicking |ui-options| on the desired VM card, then :guilabel:`Delete`.
-A dialog will prompt for confirmation.
+A dialog prompts for confirmation.

 .. tip:: :ref:`Zvols <Adding Zvols>` used in :ref:`disk devices <vms-disk-device>` and image files used in